-Through the efforts of the Welfare to Work program, 757 recipients became successfully employed in 2018.
+Through the efforts of the Welfare to Work program, 687 recipients became successfully employed in 2019.
 This was accomplished by the provision of employability assessments and planning, job readiness training, WORKFARE/Community Work Experience, job search, and job development.
+Other activities include the Transitional Employment Advancement Program, the On-The-Job Training programs, and several others.

-The DSS Legal Unit recovered over 3 million dollars in Child Support and Lien Recoveries in 2018.
-In addition, in collaboration with the Services Unit, they were successful in 54 Foster Care Children successfully freed for adoption; an increase from 2017.
+The DSS Legal Unit recovered over 3 million dollars in Child Support and Lien Recoveries in 2019.
+In addition, in collaboration with the Services Unit, they were successful in 38 Foster Care Children successfully freed for adoption; an increase from 2017.

-DSS Staff Development organized and implemented more units of job specific trainings for staff in 2018 than in 2017.
-In addition, to address the need for succession planning, the Staff Development team organized and arranged for training in Leadership Development: Appreciative Inquiry and Succession Planning: Strengths Based Leadership.
+DSS Staff Development organized and implemented more units of job specific trainings for staff in 2019 than in 2018.
+In addition, through the department's Employee Recognition Program, 42 DSS staff received recognition.
+Staff Development staff also provided 64 new employee orientations in 2019.

-Behind the scenes, the Accounting, Personnel and Operations Management Teams provided overall support functions to all divisions in 2018.
+Behind the scenes, the Accounting, Personnel and Operations Management Teams provided overall support functions to all divisions in 2019.
 They ensured that the Department had the financial resources to run the programs, receive and send documents and were provided with a safe and comfortable environment for staff and clients.

-Broome County DSS provided mission driven services and acted as a Safety Net for thousands of vulnerable community members in 2018.
-We are fortunate to have such hard working and dedicated staff who work to ensure that Broome County residents receive the services necessary to enable them to live safe and healthy lives.
+Broome County DSS provided mission driven services and acted as a Safety Net for thousands of vulnerable community members in 2019.
+DSS staff across all divisions worked hard in 2019 to provide essential services to our community which enable thousands of individuals to live safe and healthy lives.